 Spring and Fall 2017: ArtVention is a unique program I designed and implemented through Eastern Kentucky University’s Psychology Department that focuses on visual art experiences that help suicide survivors and bereaved visually process their grief and loss, as well as build awareness of the stigma of suicide that keeps survivors and the bereaved from healing.
-I am designing a t-shirt and a unique healing art experience for September 2017, during suicide awareness week and in honor of participants’ losses to suicide, including my own of Owen Carl Chaney, 1981-2016.
+Our first ArtVention was held September 13, 2017, in honor of worldwide suicide awareness and in honor of participants’ losses to suicide, including my own of Owen Carl Chaney, 1981-2016.

 2013-2016: ArtSpeak was the name I chose for the unique art-related healing, empowering, creative and critical thinking programming I designed and implemented for Peace Zone Recovery Center in 2013, and the men in United Caring Services transitional housing program in 2014.
 But it also expresses my unique philosophies about art, based on personal experiences as a veteran arts educator and artist challenged with mental health issues: it gives a voice to those who cannot speak, and visualizes stories that are otherwise impossible to tell.
 See more on ArtSpeak on Facebook.